Arkansas Governor’s Council on Developmental Disabilities

 Just like other skillsets, we can learn ways to be better allies!
 The first step towards being an effective ally is to be educated about the basics of disability, including types of disabilities and the laws and policies regarding disability, proper disability etiquette and how to use respectful language.
 Read below for more information.

-Partners for Inclusive Communities is offering a webinar series of trainings about disability allies.
-Please contact Kiah Hall for more information (email kiahh@uark.edu) or visit this webpage.
+Please contact Kiah Hall for more information on the training series (email [email protected]) or visit this webpage.

 ALLY: